 - Backups: Geron Christian, Timon Parris, Wes Martin, Ross Pierschbacher, Tony Bergstrom

 - Preseason Cuts: Hugh Thornton, Jerald Foster, Blake Hance, Zac Kerin, Corey Robinson

 - Did Not Report: Trent Williams

 Off the bat, losing Williams will be a big blow to the offensive line.
-Williams wants to be either released or traded away from the team so will likely not see him in a Redskins uniform ever again.
+Williams wants to be either released or traded away from the team so they will likely not see him in a Redskins uniform ever again.
 Scherff is one of the best right guards in the NFL while Moses has also developed into one of the better right tackles in the league, so the right side seems to be a lock.